The Girl on the Train (novel): Plot

-The story is a first-person narrative told from the point of view of three women: Rachel Watson, Anna Boyd/Watson, and Megan Hipwell.

-Rachel Watson is a 33-year-old alcoholic, reeling from the end of her marriage to Tom, who left her for another woman.
-Rachel's drinking has caused her to lose her job; she frequently binges and has blackouts.
-While drunk, she often harasses Tom, though she has little or no memory of these acts once she sobers up.
-Tom is now married to Anna Boyd and has a daughter with her, Evie – a situation that fuels Rachel's self-destructive tendencies, as it was her inability to conceive a child that began her spiral into alcoholism.
-Rachel follows her old routine of taking the train to and from London every day, one at 8:04 in the morning and the other at 5:56 in the evening.
-Her train slowly passes her old house on Blenheim Road, where Tom, Anna, and Evie now live.
-She also begins watching from the train an attractive couple who live a few houses away from Tom.
-She idealises their life (christening them "Jason" and "Jess"), though she has no idea that their life is far from perfect.
-The wife of the couple, Megan Hipwell ("Jess"), has a troubled past.
-She finds her life boring, and escapes from her troubles by taking a series of lovers.
-Megan has sought help by seeing a therapist, Dr. Kamal Abdic.
-Eventually, she reveals to him a dark secret she has never confided to anyone before.
+Rachel Watson is a 33-year-old woman with behavioural issues related to her alcoholism.
+Her drinking has led to the end of her marriage to Tom, who left her for another woman.
+It has also caused her to lose her job; she frequently binges and has blackouts.
+Tom has since re-married to Anna Boyd and has a daughter with her, Evie – a situation that fuels Rachel's self-destructive tendencies.
+Though currently unemployed, Rachel still follows her old routine of taking the train to and from London every day, one at 8:04 in the morning and the other at 5:56 in the evening.
+This routine is one of her few excuses to leave her apartment, and prevents her roommate, Cathy, from discovering that she is unemployed.
+The train passes Rachel's old home on Blenheim Road, where Tom, Anna, and Evie now live.
+From the train, Rachel also watches a couple who live a few houses away from Tom.
+She idealizes their life (christening them "Jason" and "Jess"), and fantasizes about being friends with them.
+However, "Jess", whose real name is Megan Hipwell, has a troubled past and a far from perfect life.
+She has had several lovers, including her therapist, Dr. Kamal Abdic.